 Potassium is also abundant in rutabaga and is also a key component in the manufacturing of energy.

 Rutabaga is a nutrient-dense vegetable that will surely increase your daily fiber intake, antioxidant status, and boost your vitamins and minerals.
 Best of all, despite its ruddy appearance, rutabaga develops a natural sweetness with cooking.

 Like all plants in the brassica family, rutabaga contains indole-3-carbinol, and sulfur compounds, that have been shown to help protect against some types of cancers.
 Learn more about brassica vegetables and how they help to lower the risk of cancer here.

-A rutabaga is round, with yellow-orange flesh.
+Rutabaga is round, with yellow-orange flesh.
 The smaller the blub the sweeter it is.
-Look for heavy, firm roots with blemish free skin.
-Always peel before using to remove a waxy outer layer the vegetable can sometimes have.
+Look for heavy, firm roots with blemish-free skin.
+Always peel before using to remove the waxy outer layer, if present.
 Root vegetables can last 1-3 weeks in the fridge.

 Try our version of the Italian veggie stew Giambotta, made with rutabaga and celeriac.
 Use rutabagas instead of potatoes in this creamy Mashed Rutabaga recipe.
 Or toss into a roasted root vegetable medley.